ArkinSolomon/xpkg-client/README.md

 #### Variables

 Variables are a crucial part of any programming language and are in XPKGS as well.
 Variables start with dollar signs (`$`) and have a word after them, such as `$myVar`.
-Variables **ARE** case sensitive, and by convention, variables are named with camelCase.
+Variables **ARE** case-sensitive, and by convention, variables are named with camelCase.

 Variables are also loosely typed, meaning that you can change the type of a variable by changing the type of value.
 For instance consider the following:

 ```
 ---